Andersson (crater)

-Andersson is a lunar impact crater that lies in the southern hemisphere on the far side of the Moon.
+Andersson is a small lunar impact crater that lies in the southern hemisphere on the far side of the Moon.
 It is located just beyond the southwestern limb of the visible Moon in a location that can be viewed from the side during a favorable libration.
+The crater lies near the center of the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.
 The nearest crater of note is Guthnick to the north-northeast.

 Andersson is bowl-shaped, with a small central floor and no significant erosion of the rim.
 It lies along a low ridge in the surface that runs to the north.

-This crater lies near the center of the Mendel-Rydberg Basin, a 630 km wide impact basin of Nectarian age.
+This crater is named after American astronomer Leif E. Andersson (1943-1979).
+Its designation was formally adopted by the International Astronomical Union in 1985.